Collagen and Heart Health: What’s the Connection?

 Secondly, your heart-healthy collagen product should contain more than one type of collagen from a variety of different sources, such as chicken, beef, and fish.
 In addition, a quality supplement will also contain additional nutrients that can act as catalysts for collagen absorption, such as vitamin C and zinc.

 Finally, keep in mind that there are a lot of collagen products out there.
 Only certain kinds, however, are completely free from additives and come from clean-sourced beef and other animal products.
 A recent study from the non-profit Consumer Wellness Center found that collagen products that came from non-organic sources (also called CAFOs, or concentrated animal feeding operations) contained dozens of toxic ingredients, including parabens, steroids, antibiotics, and insecticides .
-Your collagen supplement is meant to help your health, not hurt it!
+The best collagen supplement is meant to help your health, not harm it!

 You don’t have to be a statistic.
 You can help protect your heart and your health by upping your collagen levels naturally as well as supplementing with high-quality collagen powder regularly.